sobolevkir/AppExplorer/README.md

 - PackageManager

 ## Features
-- Displaying pre-installed applications and applications installed by the user
+- Displaying pre-installed applications and applications installed by the user in real time
 - Viewing information about the application: version, package name, checksum of the apk file
 - Launching the selected application